ridenouram/local-storage-favorites/README.md

 # local-storage-favorites
 An app for favoriting Rick and Morty characters and saving them to local storage

+Please visit the deployed version of this project via [Netlify here](https://local-storage-favorites.netlify.app/).

 ## App Objective
 Create a web app for viewing characters from the Rick and Morty API.
 This app allows the user to add and remove characters from their favorites and view a list of their favorites, as well as browse the full list of characters available from the API.